 Plan your workouts for the rest of the week

 Use some of your free time to plan out where and when you’re going to walk, jog or do a Pacer guided workout for the rest of the week.
+If you’re planning to add incline walking, write down the route you’re going to take.
+If an intense walking workout is in your plans, decide where and when you’ll walk so that you have the best chance to hit your targets.
 By planning your walking ahead of time, you’re more likely to follow through when the time comes.
 Rest days are important, but you don’t want to turn what should be a walking day into an accidental rest day because you forgot to plan!

 Rest days should be an important part of your overall fitness plan, but taking it easy on your exercise doesn’t mean you can’t do other activities to benefit your fitness and maintain your healthy habits.
 Make the most of your rest day and you’ll get even more steps and get even fitter during the rest of the week.

 If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!
 You can also check out our website (mobile or desktop) or follow our blog for more great walking and healthy lifestyle tips.